ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 2. The starting and ending frame number for the animation are both [`INT` type job parameters](2023-09-Template-Schemas#23-jobintparameterdefinition); and
 3. The name of the job can be a [`STRING` type job parameter](2023-09-Template-Schemas#21-jobstringparameterdefinition).

-Pause here and try to update those yourself before continuing.
 The result will end up looking equivalent to:

 ```yaml
 specificationVersion: jobtemplate-2023-09